 The type of feedback the unit is capable of depends on the ICM (Interconnect module) chosen and additional options ordered.
-Table 2.6 shows the different Encoder feedback types available for the DMC-40x0 including which ICM and additional part numbers are required.
+Table 2.6 shows the different Encoder feedback types available for the DMC-500x0 including which ICM and additional part numbers are required.
 Note that each feedback type has a different configuration command.
 See the Command Reference for full details on how to properly configure each axis.

 Different feedback types can be used on the same controller.
-For instance, one axis could be using Standard quadrature and the next could be using SSI on the same ICM board.
 By default, all axis are configured for Standard quadrature.